JonesRobM/PomodoroTimer/README.md

 The application is a single-file React utility, optimized for both desktop and mobile (PWA) deployment.

-Engine: React 18 with Hooks (useState, useEffect, useMemo, useRef).
+Engine: React 18 with Hooks (useState, useEffect, useRef).

 Styling: Tailwind CSS (custom zinc/dark-mode palette).